salvatore-giammanco/my-website/content/home.md

 # Ahoy Matey! 🏴‍☠️

 My name is **Salvatore Giammanco** and I am a **Software Developer** currently working for 🐙 Kraken Technologies 🐙 as Software Engineer.
-Im' currently learning **Rust** programming language and I love it!
+I'm currently learning **Rust** programming language and I love it!
 I also love playing around with **microcontrollers** like Arduino and getting hands dirty since I was 14 years old.

 # What’s my Mission?